What foods to avoid with diabetes

 Switch to healthier carbohydrates

-Swap refined carbohydrates like white rice, white pasta, and white bread for brown rice, wholewheat pasta, and wholegrain bread alternatives to make sure the carbohydrates you eat release sugar slowly.
+Swap refined carbohydrates like white rice, white pasta, and white bread for brown rice, wholewheat pasta, quinoa, and wholegrain bread alternatives to make sure the carbohydrates you eat release sugar slowly.

 Cut out sugary drinks

 Cutting out sugary food from your diet entirely is difficult, but you should aim to reduce how much sugar you consume.
 One simple and effective way to do this is to cut out all sugary drinks, like soda, tea, and coffee with added sugar and syrups, energy drinks, and fruit juice.

 Replace them with water, black coffee, or coffee with a small amount of low-fat milk, and herbal and fruit teas that do not have added sugar.